Chao-Xi/jxazurebook/docs/az104/12backup_dr.md

 ### Summary from chatgpt

 1. Azure Site Recovery Overview:
-   - Azure Site Recovery (ASR) is a disaster recovery solution that automates the process of recovering from a primary location to a secondary location within Azure.
+   - Azure Site Recovery (ASR) is a disaster recovery solution that **automates the process of recovering from a primary location to a secondary location within Azure**.
    - ASR is a feature of the Azure Recovery Services vault, which is required to use Azure Site Recovery.

 2. Disaster Recovery Solutions:
    - ASR provides disaster recovery solutions for cross-zone recovery and cross-region recovery within the same geography.
-   - It can also be used with on-premises solutions, allowing for replication to Azure.
+   - **It can also be used with on-premises solutions, allowing for replication to Azure.**

 3. Components of ASR:
-   - The components of an Azure Site Recovery solution include the primary location, virtual machines, m**anaged disks within a storage account,** and a target resource group in the secondary location.
+   - The components of an Azure Site Recovery solution include **the primary location, virtual machines, managed disks within a storage account, and a target resource group in the secondary location**.

 4. Provisioning ASR Solution in Azure Portal:
    - Creation of an ASR solution involves enabling replication by selecting a source location, configuring the target location, and customizing the replication policy.